Oyl-Wallet/alkanes-contract-indexer/src/helpers/README.md

 - Existing `PoolSwap` rows
 - A simulated pool swap decoding run with detailed logs covering delegatecall/opcode check, pool ID extraction, incoming token presence, strict return matching, and computed swap amounts.
 - A simulated pool creation decoding run mirroring `poolcreate.rs`: it orders events by `vout` and event type, checks `delegatecall` with opcode `0x0`, identifies token0/token1 from invoke `incomingAlkanes`, selects the proper `return` (net LP minted and minimal token outs), and prints net token contributions and LP supply.

+Additionally, pool mint (add_liquidity) is decoded similarly to pool creation, but keyed by opcode `0x1` and requiring the selected `return` to have LP minted (LP out > LP in).
+The inspector logs the chosen return and net amounts.

 ## Coding Guidelines
 - Error handling: Prefer early returns and clear anyhow::Context messages so upstream callers get actionable logs.